Where can I buy your produce?

 Are you certified organic?

 The short answer is, not yet.
-The long answer is that we started the process of converting and expect to receive certification in the spring of 2021.
-However, due to the complexity of our operation and the fact that we just recently purchased the land, not all of produce is going to get certified organic in 2021.
+The long answer is that we started the process of converting.
+However, due to the complexity of our operation and the fact that we just recently purchased the land, not all of produce is going to get certified organic at the same time.
 All certified organic items will be clearly labeled as such on our online farmer's market item description and our produce list at the market.
 We apply the same principles and practices to grow all our produce even if they are awaiting certification.
 If you have any questions or would like more details, please don't hesitate to contact us.

 Keep in mind that we also offer produce that is not grown by us.
 We only resell produce made or grown locally and we prioritize producers that follow organic and ecological practices.
 The origin of the item will always be clearly indicated and you can assume an item is not certified organic unless it is specified that it is.